How We Are Governed

 The FVRD is governed by a 23 member board of directors with 15 from the municipalities (Abbotsford, Chilliwack, Harrison Hot Springs, Hope, Kent and Mission) and eight from the electoral areas.

-Municipal directors are first elected to their municipal councils, and are then appointed by their council to serve on the regional district board.
+Municipal directors are first elected to their municipal councils and are then appointed by their council to serve on the regional district board.
 Electoral area directors are elected directly by rural area voters.
-Elections are currently held every four years, with the next General Local Election slated for October 2018.
+Elections are held every four years.

 Every director representing an electoral area must appoint an alternate to carry out the director’s responsibilities in his or her absence.
 Similarly, municipal councils must appoint alternate directors to take the place of absent municipal directors.